KameniAlexNea/KameniAlexNea.github.io/_portfolio/2024-05-01-object-detection.md

      - **CondDETR (Conditional DETR) 50**
      - **DETA 50**
      - **DETR 101**
-     - **Yolos (You Only Look One-level Small) Base and Small**
+     - **Yolos (You Only Look One-level) Base and Small**
      - **DETR-50-dc5**
-   - Each model is trained on the provided dataset, with specific attention to the diverse structures of rural houses in Malawi, which are typically circular or rectangular with mud-built walls and grass-thatched roofs.
+   - Each model is trained on the provided dataset, with specifi attention to the diverse structures of rural houses in Malawi, which are typically circular or rectangular with mud-built walls and grass-thatched roofs.
 3. **Evaluation and Fine-Tuning:**

    - Models are evaluated based on their accuracy in counting roof types, with specific metrics such as Intersection over Union (IoU) and other relevant performance indicators.